 Credit default swaps have emerged in recent years as the preferred contract for insuring lenders against default of their obligors.
 In the standard version, party A (the "insured") buys insurance from B (the "insurer") against default of a third party C (the "reference obligor").
-Here default is defined in the contract, and typically involves the failure by Cto make required payments on one of a specific set of similarly structured reference bonds.
+Here default is defined in the contract, and typically involves the failure by C to make required payments on one of a specific set of similarly structured reference bonds.
 The protection buyer A pays the protection seller B a regular fee s_C , called the premium, at fixed intervals (typically quarterly) until either maturity T if no default happens, or default if $\tau \leq T$.
 If $\tau > T$, B doesn't have to pay anything, but if C defaults before the maturity, B has to make a default payment.
 The default payment is specified in the contract, but typically nets to $(1-R{\tau})$ times the notional value of the reference contract, where R{τ} is the recovery rate prevailing at the default time τ .
 For instance, the default can be settled "physically" by the exchange between A and B of one of the specified reference bonds at its par value.
-Since these defaulted bonds can then be sold by B in the market at a fraction R{τ} of their par value, the default payment nets to $(1-R{\tau})$ times the notional.
-Alternatively, the insurance payment might be cash settled: several independent dealers are asked to provide quotes on the defaulted bond, and the B pays A the difference between the average quoted value and the par bond value.
+Since these defaulted bonds can then be sold by B in the market at a fraction R{τ} of their par value, the default payment nets to $(1-R{\tau})$ times the notional amount.
+There is a risk of a "squeeze" if A does not already hold a reference bond: in this case, A is forced to purchase one of the reference bonds, which may be in short supply after default.
+For this reason, the insurance payment of CDS are now often cash settled: several independent dealers are asked to provide quotes on the defaulted bond, and the B pays A the difference between the average quoted value and the par bond value.
 In either way, the effect of a CDS is that if A owns assets associated with C, their default risk is completely transferred to B, while A still retains their market risk.
+Finally there is increasing use of a third mechanism for determining post default values of bonds by holding a credit auction.
+Figure 2.3.3 shows the results of all recent credit auctions held in the US.

 The notional amount \mathcal{N} for a typical CDS ranges from 1 million to several hundred millions of US dollars.
 The fair premium payment rate, called the CDS spread for the obligor C, is the value of s that makes the contract into a swap on the issue date, i.e. it makes the contract have initial value zero.
 It is quoted as an annualized rate on the notional, with the usual irritating basis points jargon, according to which 100bp = 1%.
 The maturity T of a CDS usually ranges from 1 to 10 years.
-The fees are arranged to be paid on specified dates $\mathcal{T} = \{0 < T_1, \ldots, T_K = T\}$.
+The fees are arranged to be paid on specified dates $T = \{0 < T_1, \ldots, T_K = T\}$.

-Let us assume that the recovery rate has constant value R, which means that a defaultable T bond, pays at maturity, showing that a bond with recovery can be expressed as R times a defaultfree bond plus 1 - R times the zero-recovery defaultable bond (whose price we denote by $P_t^0(T)$):
+Let us assume that the recovery rate has constant value R, which means that a defaultable T bond, pays at maturity, showing that a bond with recovery can be expressed as R times a default-free bond plus 1 - R times the zero-recovery defaultable bond (whose price we denote by $\overline{P}t^0(T)$):